PaulMayer123/Seminar/_posts/2022-11-19-Boltzmann-Generatos.md

 # References

-- F. Noé, S. Olsson, J. Köhler, H. Wu; Boltzmann generators: sampling equilibrium states of many-body systems with deep learning; Science, 365 (2019)
+- <a name="Boltzmann">F. Noé, S. Olsson, J. Köhler, H. Wu; Boltzmann generators: sampling equilibrium states of many-body systems with deep learning; Science, 365 (2019)</a>
-- Dinh, Laurent, Jascha Sohl-Dickstein, and Samy Bengio.
-"Density estimation using real nvp." arXiv preprint arXiv:1605.08803 (2016)
+- <a name="RealNvp">Dinh, Laurent, Jascha Sohl-Dickstein, and Samy Bengio.
+"Density estimation using real nvp." arXiv preprint arXiv:1605.08803 (2016)</a>
-- Frank Noe.
+- <a name="NoeYoutube">Frank Noe.
 (2020, 26.
 September).
 MLDS 2020 - 3 Boltzmann Generators.
-YouTube. https://youtu.be/WuXJRswYIaA
+YouTube. https://youtu.be/WuXJRswYIaA</a>
-- ICTP Condensed Matter and Statistical Physics.
+- <a name="PhysicsYoutube">ICTP Condensed Matter and Statistical Physics.
 (2021, 16.
 December).
 Enhanced sampling in Molecular Dynamics: Why is it necessary?.
-Youtube. https://www.youtube.com/watch?v=2S3xYRLy2cI
+Youtube. https://www.youtube.com/watch?v=2S3xYRLy2cI</a>